 Go to Device managementChrome managementDevice SettingsSingle Sign-On IdP Redirection.
 Learn more about this setting.

 After testing SAML SSO for Chrome devices on 5% of your organization, you can roll it out to everyone by enabling the same policy for additional groups.
 If you run into issues, contact Google Cloud Support.

 Sign in to a Chrome device with SAML single sign-on

 Once SAML SSO on Chrome devices has been configured for your organization, users will see the following steps when they sign in to a Chrome device.

-- You’ve completed all of the steps described in the article Configure SAML single sign-on for Chrome Devices.
+- You’ve completed all of the steps described above.

 Instruct your users to do the following when first signing in to their Chrome device.
 Note: You will need to test this before rolling it out to your organization.